Iretha/design-patterns/src/com/smdev/gof/README.md

 * To build a language with a simple grammar (simple search engines)
 * To produce different outputs of the same thing

-I.e. when you have some domain and you want to create a domain language to support simple searches like "find dogs where breed eq german_shepard and gender eq female"
+I.e. when you have some domain and you want to create a domain language to support simple searches like "find dogs where breed eq german_shepherd and gender eq female"

 ### Iterator
 * When you need to traverse some custom collection of elements sequentially, based on some business rule